Announcing the 2016 Penn-Columbia Social Impact House

 In July, the 2016 Program will kick off at Galusha Hill Farm Lodge, a 600 acre family-run farm in central Vermont.
 We picked this location to enable the fellows to take a step back from their day-to-day lives and connect with their environment, with nature, and with their playful and uninhibited selves.

 Our goals for the Penn-Columbia Social Impact House fall in three major categories: self-development, community development, and venture development.
 Over an eight-day program, we seek to cultivate certain mindsets that we see as integral to the success of social impact leaders.
 We accomplish our mission by encouraging fellows to reflect on themselves and their passions, purposes, and values; to find alignment at their core; to cement deep and genuine connections amongst a new tribe of supporters and collaborators that will last well beyond the house; and to build ventures that will (a) create catalytic change tackling root causes and (b) be sustainable and holistic in their approaches, taking into account social, economic, and environmental concerns.
+As an independent healthcare provider, we’re always coming up here with new ideas for improving the value we deliver to our partners and the experience we give our patients.

 Penn Social Impact House is the brainchild of an eclectic and talented group of innovators.
 The first pilot program of the impact house model was hosted in 2012.
 Since then, we have implemented 10 programs training more than 220 Fellows from around the world.